Accelerated HPC in the Cloud edge Continuum (AHPC3)

 Massimo Coppola, ISTI-CNR, Italy

-Patrizio Dazzi, University Pisa, Italy
+Patrizio Dazzi, University of Pisa, Italy

-Carlos Guerrero, University of Balearic Islands, Spain
+Isaac Lera, University of Balearic Islands, Spain

 Matteo Mordacchini, IIT-CNR, Italy